HardlyEasy/association-rule-mining/README.md

-## Program guide

-### Project structure
-`dev` folder contains verbose output at various steps of program running

-`results` folder contains association rules, filtered by minimum confidence and minimum lift
-### Description
+# Association Rule Mining
 Association rule mining is divided into two steps:

 1) Itemset generation (there are various algorithms for this)
 2) Rule generation

+Support measures how frequent an itemset is in all transactions.
+Association rules with low support should be ignored, since there it does not occur frequently enough to draw any conclusions from.

+Confidence measures likelihood of occurrence of consequent being on shopping cart given that customer already has antecedent on shopping cart.

+Lift is greater than 1 in cases where antecedent leads to consequent.
+The higher the value of lift above 1, the greater chances that customer will buy consequent if they have already bought antecedent.
+Lift is the most important for product placement.

+# Program Guide
 This Python program contains an implementation of the ECLAT (Equivalence Class Clustering and Bottom-Up Lattice Traversal) algorithm for frequent itemset generation.
 Then, it generates rules from these frequent itemsets.

+## Project structure
+`dev` folder contains verbose output at various steps of program running

+`results` folder contains association rules, filtered by minimum confidence and minimum lift

-### Example
+## Example
 `dev` and `results` folder have output when running program with minimum support of 15, minimum confidence of .10, and minimum lift of 1.00.